 A good tip is to tab the documentation binders by TJC standard.
 Facility managers should make sure they have everything clean and easy to read.
 If a facility manager has had any troubles, yellow tags or failed devices, they should make sure they have the repair ticket, work order and other documentation behind it showing they have taken action and the device is in proper working order.

 Facility managers should make sure to take notes and write down anything the surveyor questions or requests.
 If facility managers are unable to present something to the surveyor in a timely manner, they should make sure they present it to the surveyor before they leave the facility.
 Even though the surveyor may still write it down as a finding, at least the facility manager has already “corrected” that finding.

 The building tour

 After that, the facility manager can expect the LS surveyor to start the building tour.
-TJC has provided a building tour guidance document available to all facilities that will aid in the preparation for a survey (see the "ASHE Resource" box above to access an expanded version of this document).
+TJC has provided a building tour guidance document available to all facilities that will aid in the preparation for a survey.
 Each facility should have a planned survey route that is developed during survey planning and audited during internal mock audits.
 While a surveyor could deviate from the planned route, it is always a recommended practice to have a planned route.
 The facility manager should designate a planned route and survey to that route, making sure any advanced teams know the route.